helinus/ForgeEssentialsWikiFork/Moduleprotection.md

 </table>

 ### ItemUse permission
 ForgeEssentials uses an sophisticated algorithm to search for all existing items in Minecraft as of the start of the server.
 It compiles a list of all of these items, and converts them into permissions.
-The names are created in the following format.
+The names are created in the following format: `[source].[block|item].[name|id]`

+example for vanilla dirt: `vanilla.block.dirt`

+example for BuildCraft DiamondGears : `BuildCraft|Core.item.diamondGearItem`

+Sometimes, the algorithm somehow finds multiple items of the same name.

+`vanilla.item.record~

+`vanilla.item.record1`

+`vanilla.item.record2`

+`vanilla.item.record3`

 # Other Info <a name="other"></a>
 As new hooks are added to forge, such as endermen griefing events and creeper explosions, new permissions will be added to stop them.